 In June 2021, Quade was received high honors from the John Hopkins Center for Talented Youth.
 Quade received top level scores in the talent search for both Math and Verbal divisions.
 The advanced level recognition is conferred upon the highest performing students from among the nationally identified gifted learners that reflect abilities approximately four grade levels above their currently enrolled grade.

-Quade continues to maintain a rigorous academic schedule with 4.2 GPA while training as a multi-sport athlete and working kid journalist.
-He continued as a Scholastic Kids Reporter for the 2021-23 years, introducing more advanced broadcast journalism to a variety of stories, even in an uncertain global environment.
+Quade continues to maintain a rigorous academic schedule with 4.3 GPA while training as a multi-sport athlete and working kid journalist.
+He continued as a Scholastic Kids Reporter from 2020-23, introducing more advanced broadcast journalism to a variety of stories, even in an uncertain global environment.

 So who is Q?

-Q is a joyful kid with big ideas and huge heart.
-In a world that is rapidly changing, he is a reminder that the hope of a child can bring the promise of a brighter future.
+Q is a joyful person with big ideas and huge heart.
+In a world that is rapidly changing, he is a reminder that the hope of young people bring the promise of a bright future.

 Coming next: Book review podcast, educational history resources for middle grade readers and updated Kids Press stories.